My Qatar travel summary:

 Although, over the centuries, falconry has virtually disappeared from the European continent, the sport lives on in the Middle East.
 It is estimated that 2,000 falcons are still employed on the Arabian Peninsula each year.

 I entered one of the shops to observe the elegant birds sitting on perches, covered with leather helmets that restrict the animal view.
-There is not much action going on, since the birds are quiet and covered, but I felt that there was a lot of respect and money involved in this activity.
+Not much action was happening because the birds were quiet and covered.
+Still, I sensed strong respect and a lot of money in this activity.

 When the rich determine to seek excellence